ThunderFly-aerospace/SiK/README.markdown

  - [Mono](http://www.mono-project.com/) to build and run the GUI firmware updater.
  - Python to run the command-line firmware updater.

-Note that at this time, building on Windows systems is not supported.
-If someone wants to contribute and maintain the necessary pieces that would be wonderful.
+Just so you know, at this time, building on Windows systems is not supported if someone wants to contribute and maintain the necessary pieces that would be wonderful.

 ## Building Things